 How and where should I store prescription painkillers?

-While prescription opioid painkillers can be helpful and beneficial in some circumstances, more than 4 million people misuse prescription painkillers—and about 70% of them get the drugs for free from a family member.
+While prescription opioid painkillers can be helpful and beneficial in some circumstances, about 11.5 million adults misuse prescription painkillers at least once during the course of a year, and 3.3 million people ages 12 and older are currently misusing them.
+More than half of people who misuse prescription painkillers get the drugs for free from friends or relatives.
 Many people store painkillers in the medicine cabinet, but storing your medications in an easily accessible place means they’re available for children, teens, or others to find and abuse.

 Store them out of sight!

 Keep your prescription painkillers secure and out of sight.
 This can prevent them from falling into the hands of someone who can abuse them.
 It can also prevent someone in your house from accidentally taking the medication.
 And when there are children and teens in the house, it’s best to keep painkillers out of sight and out of reach.